 You cannot visit Paris and not eat steak & chips and you can get THE best at Relais de Venise behind the Arc de Triomphe.
 They are the original purveyor of the set menu of a starter of green salad with walnuts then a smallish red hot plate of steak & chips and when you have finished that they give you a 2nd helping!
 If you have room to order the vacherin desert (looks like a chocolate and meringue Leaning Tower of Pisa) you will waddle out a happy bunny.
 Arrive at 18.45 and get in line for doors opening at 19.00 from when the restaurant will be full every night.
 Open every day except the month of July.

-Crepes and galettes, the famous Breton food, is everywhere.
+Crepes and galettes, the famous Breton food, are everywhere.
 Crepes can be ordered from corner kiosks or trek to a renowned café such as Breizh Cafe for a buckwheat (non-gluten) galette followed by their famous salted caramel crepe with chantilly cream, all washed down with lashings of cider – menus from €15 and closed Monday and Tuesday.

-If you have to, join the hundreds queuing for the experience of eating at Bouillon Chartier, original interiors, super cheap basic food but there are so many more choices with a little more style I suggest you go only if you can persuade someone to wait in line for you!
+If you have to, join the hundreds queuing for the experience of eating at Bouillon Chartier, original interiors, super cheap, basic food but there are so many more choices with a little more style I suggest you go only if you can persuade someone else to wait in line for you!

 When I arrived in Paris the only ‘foreign food’ was Vietnamese.
 I had spent the previous 4 years in Hong Kong and after a couple of months looking at menus of only steak, croque monsieur, omelette and more steak on it, plus the obligatory 4 deserts I had a meltdown.
 Fortunately Paris is much more cosmopolitan now and so it’s possible to still get great Vietnamese but I also love the Indian, Lebanese and Japanese choices, lots of Japanese, rarely run by Japanese though so don’t expect their level of cleanliness and burgers galore!